-While discussing ‘Colour Blindness’ before the SC [Pranay Poddar v.
+While discussing ‘Colour Blindness’ before SC [Pranay Poddar v.
 State of Tripura, Civil Appeal No. 4393 of 2017], Senior Advocate K.V.
-Vishwanathan quoted Shinobu Ishihara, a Professor at Tokyo Imperial University who, in the year 1916, had developed a diagnostic method which is still the most common test for ‘Colour Vision Deficiency’; and that test is called Ishihara Test.
+Vishwanathan quoted Shinobu Ishihara, a Professor at Tokyo Imperial University, who, in 1916, had developed a diagnostic method which is still the most common test for ‘Colour Vision Deficiency’; and is called Ishihara.

 “Though many methods for color vision testing are available there is no consensus on the ideal method, with different countries using different tests.
-In India, the Ishihara Charts are the most widely used, with additional use of Edridge-Green Lantern in Civil Services.“
+In India, Ishihara charts are most widely used, with additional use of Edridge-Green Lantern in Civil Services.“

-The Eldridge-Green Lantern Test, 1891 was used by the U.S. Navy for qualification of midshipmen and line officers prior to adoption of the Farnsworth Lantern Test (FALANT) in 1953.
-FALANT is the final qualifying test for the U.S. Navy, the U.S. Coast Guard Academy, and the U.S. Merchant Marine Academy.
+Eldridge-Green Lantern, 1891 was used by U.S. Navy for qualification of midshipmen and line officers prior to adoption of test of Farnsworth Lantern (FALANT) in 1953.
+FALANT is the final qualifying test for U.S. Navy, U.S. Coast Guard Academy and U.S. Merchant Marine Academy.

-In ‘All the Presidents’ Heads’ [23rd episode, 6th Season] he reveals that he has descended from Dean Farnsworth, the creator of FALANT.
+In ‘All the Presidents’ Heads’ [23rd Episode, 6th Season] he reveals, he has descended from Dean Farnsworth, creator of FALANT.

 You must be logged in to post a comment.